 As the funeral industry adjusts to this huge shift in Canadians choosing cremation, prices are in flux.
 Consumers are demanding more affordable death care options, and this can mean a loss of revenue to the funeral industry.

-What are average burial costs in Canada?
+What are the average burial costs in Canada?

 When it comes to trying to establish average burial costs, the question is more “how long is a piece of string?”
 There are so many considerations related to the type of casket, casket liner, vault, cemetery plot, grave marker, etc, etc.

-At a stressful time, all these questions and choices can be so daunting that the bereaved often are so overwhelmed, that the stock answer is “just do a good turnout for her”.
+At a stressful time, all these questions and choices can be so daunting that the bereaved often are so overwhelmed that the stock answer is “just do a good turnout for her”.

 What are the average cremation costs in Canada?

 As a very general guide, a cremation is likely to cost a quarter of the cost of a burial.

-For example, a low-cost cremation can be obtained in some areas of Quebec for as little $587, in Vancouver for $995, and in Toronto for $1,500, whereas in New Brunswick a simple cremation can cost almost $3,000.
+For example, a low-cost cremation can be obtained in some areas of Quebec for as little as $995, in Vancouver for $845, and in Toronto for $1,695.
+However, in New Brunswick, a simple cremation can cost almost $3,000.

-How can you arrange a simple, low cost cremation in Canada?
+How can you arrange a simple, low-cost cremation in Canada?